sahujyoti50/Candy-Store-App/README.md

 Candy-Store-App Requirement Coverage:

 functional coverage:
-1. When the app is loaded,Candy Store details are getting displayed to the UI.
+1. When the app is loaded,Candy Store details are getting displayed on the UI.
 2. To display the list in table format,react hook useTable has been used.

 User Interface Coverage: